Vacuum semiclassical gravity does not leave space for safe singularities: Schwarzschild counterpart in semiclassical gravity

+With this scheme it is possible to obtain an analytical approximation to the RSET which satisfies all the necessary requirements for it to be used as a source term in semiclassical gravity.
+Chief among these requirements is that, when calculating the RSET on top of astrophysically observable systems with weak enough gravity (planets, stars, etc.), it results in an extremely tiny contribution which can be safely neglected, as it follows from the adequacy of classical GR to describe these systems.
+Semiclassical contributions are negligible for objects even as dense as neutron stars.
+Conversely, the magnitude of the RSET on top of a solution of GR can be used as a tool to check whether a geometry would also be a consistent solution of semiclassical gravity.
+As we shall discuss now, this consistency is not present for the eternal Schwarzschild and Reissner-Nordstr\"om black holes.

-{\bf Schwarzschild counterpart in semiclassical gravity}
+\section{Schwarzschild counterpart in semiclassical gravity}

 If one tries to generate a solution in semiclassical gravity similar to the eternal black-hole configuration, one encounters a well-known obstacle: the RSET in the Boulware vacuum state, the only genuine vacuum consistent with staticity and asymptotic flatness, diverges at the Schwarzschild horizon.
 Recently, some of the present authors performed a detailed analysis of the form of the eternal semiclassically-self-consistent counterpart of the Schwarzschild solution~\cite{Arrecheaetal2020}.
-Elaborating on previous works~\cite{Fabbrietal2006,HoMatsuo2018}, we found that the semiclassical solution with a positive asymptotic mass turns out to have a wormhole neck (see figure~\ref{Fig:SemiclassicalWormhole}) instead of a Schwarzschild horizon.
-On the other side of the neck, there is a naked singularity at finite geodesic distance (for all three types of geodesics).
-This singularity has a mass associated with it and is such that any (would-be) Cauchy surface touches it.
-Thus the Schwarzschild mass-without-mass characteristic is no longer satisfied.
-From this result it becomes apparent that to obtain regular static configurations in semiclassical gravity, it would be necessary to add matter to the system, that is, to analyze (ultracompact) stellar structures, not black holes (see for example~\cite{Carballo-Rubio2018}).
+Elaborating on previous works~\cite{Fabbrietal2006,HoMatsuo2018}, and with the choice of a regularised function

+with $l_{\rm P}=\sqrt{\hbar/12\pi}$, the authors found that the semiclassical solution with a positive asymptotic mass turns out to have a wormhole neck (see figure~\ref{Fig:SemiclassicalWormhole}) instead of a Schwarzschild horizon (left diagram in figure~\ref{Fig:SemiclassicalWormholeCD} shows the conformal diagram associated with these wormhole geometries).
+The line element around this neck, written in terms of the proper radial coordinate $l$ (defined as the proper length in the radial direction in sections of $t=\text{const.}$), is
-However, as is well known, there exists another possibility for semiclassical self-consistency, which is the one usually assumed in semiclassical analyses: remove the staticity assumption, and assume instead that black-hole configurations are always the result of a dynamical process of collapse.
-Then, the natural vacuum state for the quantum fields on the resulting black hole spacetimes is no longer the Boulware vacuum but the in-vacuum.
-Under a no-quasi-stationarity condition, semiclassical effects are proved to be negligible at horizon formation, except for the ignition of a tenuous evaporation process~(see e.g. \cite{Boyanovetal2019}).
-This, however, also shows that within semiclassical GR, Schwarzschild-like black holes are at best a good approximation during a dynamical evaporation process.